Sundqvist, Binnington help Blues open with 4-1 win over Avs - WHIZ News

 Binnington was brilliant all night, including a stop of Nathan MacKinnon’s shot in the second period after the Colorado forward sped coast-to-coast, weaving through traffic.

-It was a rough start for Philipp Grubauer, who stopped 28 of 32 shots for Colorado.
+Philipp Grubauer stopped 28 of 32 shots in a rough start for Colorado.

+“We got outcompeted in a lot of areas,” Grubauer said.
+“It was a short camp, but that’s not an excuse.”

 The Avalanche and Vegas Golden Knights enter the season as favorites to win the West Division.
 But don’t discount the Blues — as they demonstrated.